Choice Properties Real Est Invstmnt Trst (CHP.UN) PT Raised to C$14.50

-Choice Properties Real Est Invstmnt Trst (TSE:CHP.UN) had its price objective raised by stock analysts at Scotiabank from C$14.25 to C$14.50 in a research report issued to clients and investors on Wednesday.
-The firm presently has a “sector perform” rating on the real estate investment trust’s stock.
+Choice Properties Real Est Invstmnt Trst (TSE:CHP.UN) had its target price upped by stock analysts at Desjardins from C$14.00 to C$14.50 in a research note issued on Tuesday.

-This piece of content was first reported by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are reading this piece of content on another site, it was stolen and reposted in violation of United States and international copyright and trademark law.
-The original version of this piece of content can be viewed at https://www.chaffeybreeze.com/2017/02/22/choice-properties-real-est-invstmnt-trst-chp-un-pt-raised-to-c14-50.html.
+This article was posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are reading this article on another publication, it was illegally stolen and reposted in violation of United States & international trademark & copyright laws.
+The legal version of this article can be read at https://www.chaffeybreeze.com/2017/02/23/choice-properties-real-est-invstmnt-trst-chp-un-pt-raised-to-c14-50-2.html.

 Choice Properties Real Estate Investment Trust is an unincorporated, open-ended real estate investment trust.
 The Trust is engaged in owning, managing and developing retail and commercial properties across Canada.
 Its portfolio includes over 520 properties with a total gross leasable area of approximately 40 million square feet.